Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/新媒体/9To5/9To5 分站/US labor board investigating Apple employee complaints, as doubts cast on one.md

 <p>The reason many have opted to subtweet rather than respond directly is a fear that any expression of doubt about one individual may be misinterpreted as dismissing legitimate reports of sexism.
 To be clear on my own position, I have absolutely no doubt that sexism occurs within Apple as it does within any large organization.
 I don’t have the inside view necessary to hold an opinion on the seriousness with which the company attempts to correct these problems, but I do feel that responding to a survey which reveals pay disparity by banning such surveys is as dumb a response as a company could possibly make.</p>

+<p><em>An earlier version of this piece included what appeared to be subtweet about this case, but has since been clarified to be a subtweet about another matter.</em></p>